PertEval: Unveiling Real Knowledge Capacity of LLMs with Knowledge-Invariant Perturbations

-\textbf{Datasets.} In the experiment, to comprehensively cover evaluation domains and subjects while keeping the evaluation cost, we select test data in \textbf{College Mathematics (C-Math), World History (W-History), Professional Psychology (P-Psychology) and Professional Medicine (P-Medicine)} from the Massive Multitask Language Understanding (MMLU) benchmark, with each representing a supercategory in \textbf{STEM}, \textbf{Humanities}, \textbf{Social Sciences} and \textbf{Other} respectively.
-Statistics of selected datasets are presented in Table \ref{tab:dataset-statistics} in Appendix \ref{app:details-of-dataset}. \textbf{Large Language Models.} Based on existing LLM leaderboards like OpenCampass\footnote{\url{https://rank.opencompass.org.cn/}} and considering both the popularity and timeliness of LLMs, we select six representative LLMs for evaluation.
-These LLMs include close-sourced (gpt-4-turbo, gpt-3.5-turbo, gemini-1.0-pro, glm-3-turbo) and open-sourced (mistral-7b-instruct-v0.2, llama-3-8b-instruct).
+\textbf{Datasets.} We choose the test data in \textit{College Mathematics (C-Math), World History (W-History), Professional Psychology (P-Psychology) and Professional Medicine (P-Medicine)} from the Massive Multitask Language Understanding (MMLU)~\citep{hendrycks2021mmlu} for evaluation.
+This is a trade-off between comprehensively covering evaluation domains/subjects and keeping the evaluation cost affordable.
+Note that each dataset represents a supercategory in STEM, Humanities, Social Sciences, and Other fields, respectively.
+The statistics of the selected datasets are detailed in Table \ref{tab:dataset-statistics} in Appendix \ref{app:details-of-dataset}. \textbf{Large Language Models.} Based on leaderboards like OpenCompass~\citep{2023opencompass} and considering both the popularity and timeliness of LLMs, we select six representative LLMs for evaluation.
+These LLMs include close-sourced (gpt-4-turbo \citep{openai2023gpt4}, gpt-3.5-turbo~\citep{openai2021gpt35}, gemini-1.0-pro~\citep{anil2023gemini} and glm-3-turbo~\citep{du2022glm}) and open-sourced (mistral-7b-instruct-v0.2~\citep{mistral2023mistral} and llama-3-8b-instruct~\citep{llama3modelcard}) models.